 3. Afternoon: Warm and Golden Tones

-As the day progresses into the afternoon, the sunlight starts to angle downward, creating warmer and richer tones.
+As clocks tick on from morning to afternoon, the sunlight starts to angle downward, creating warmer and richer tones.
 This shift can be replicated in OpenSimulator by:

 4. Night: Cool and Dim Tones